marco-m/florist/README.md

 # 🌼 florist 🌺

-A bare-bones and opinionated Go package to create a **non idempotent**, one-file-contains-everything provisioner (install and configure).
+A bare-bones and opinionated Go package to create a **non-idempotent**, one-file-contains-everything provisioner (install and configure).

 ## Status